Chinese users play cat-and-mouse with censors amid protests

 “I tried looking at my feed on WeChat, but there was no mention of any protests,” she said.
 “If not for a VPN and access to Instagram, I might not have found out that such a monumental event had taken place.”

-Han, the international affairs professor, said that censorship “doesn’t have to be perfect to be effective.”
+Han, the international affairs professor, said censorship “doesn’t have to be perfect to be effective.”

 “Censorship might be functioning to prevent a big enough size of the population from accessing the critical information to be mobilized,” he said.